 Buses are fairly cheap, about slightly under a Singapore dollar for adult fare, and get you to some places the MRT isn’t able to.
 There are also express buses that prioritise reaching a certain destination by having lesser stops in between, and is a little more expensive than the standard bus fare.

 The MRT, on the other hand, is very well-connected to almost all the key locations of Singapore.
 There are currently five available, which are the North-South Line, East-West Line, North-East Line, Downtown Line, Circle Line, ensuring sufficient coverage of arrival destinations.

 The LRT is basically a younger cousin of MRT, such that it only serves the railway in a specific region (for instance, Choa Chu Kang).
 It is meant for getting around regions that are bigger in size compared to others.

 There are two emergency contacts that would do you good to remember.
 You just have to remember these two numbers: 999 and 995.

 Dialing 999 will connect you to our local police stations if you spot any suspicious activity or individual lurking around the vicinity.
 The policemen would react fast and get to the heart of the issue in a swift manner.

-995 is connected to the medical hotline, which is meant for health emergencies, such as the event where a person is choking.
+995 is connected to the medical services and emergencies hotline, which is meant for health emergencies, such as the event where a person is choking.
 An ambulance with relevant personnel would be dispatched to your location to rescue the person in need once you fill them with important details.

 With these two numbers at your disposal, you would rest assured that you can carry on your day-to-day life in Singapore with the reassurance that in case things go south, there would be people there to help you.